rtokun/ci_cd_lecture_2/main.md

 #### 3. Create group of testers

 1. Go to Firebase console -> In the memu select `Release and Monitor` category -> `App Distribution`.
-2. Click on `Testers and Groups` tab.
+2. Click on `Get started` -> `Testers and Groups` tab.
-3. Click `Add group`, give it a name `testers` and add at lease one email which will get the app updates.
+3. Click `Add group`, give it a name `testers` and add at least one email which will get the app updates.

 #### 4. Modify `workflow_1.yaml` file

-Add after `Generate APK` step next lines:
+Add these lines at the very bottom:

 ``` yaml
       - name: upload artifact to Firebase App Distribution